WNCB: Early years

-SFX wanted WZZU and WRDU not to compete with each other; the station would change call letters and formats.
-This time, the call letters were changed to WRSN-FM, the format to soft rock, and its on-air name to "Sunny 93.9" all in an attempt to go after the well-established WRAL.
+SFX wanted WZZU and WRDU not to compete with each other; the station would change call letters and formats on August 30, 1996.
+This time, the call letters were changed to WRSN, the format to soft rock, and its on-air name to "Sunny 93.9" all in an attempt to go after the well-established WRAL.
 It was also during that time that the JB&B show was bumped from 93.9, and picked up a month later by WRDU.
 Through a number of ownership changes over time, WRSN ended up being owned by Clear Channel since 2000.
 It was during that time that Sunny 93.9 began broadcasting an all-Christmas music format on an annual basis, usually beginning the week prior to Thanksgiving, like a number of other CC properties that broadcast similar formats in markets all over the country.
 Sunny 93.9 even had a morning show hosted by Madison Lane from 2004 to 2006, after serving as co-host of sister station G105's Bob and the Showgram for a number of years.
 However, this was one of many missteps made by Clear Channel since taking over that eventually led to Sunny's demise.

 93.9 KISS FM

-On December 25, 2006, at the end of its annual flip to all-Christmas, WRSN flipped formats to Rhythmic AC, branded as "93.9 KISS FM."
+On December 25, 2006, at the end of its annual flip to all-Christmas, WRSN flipped formats to rhythmic AC, branded as "93.9 KISS FM".
 The last song "Sunny" played was the ending of "Don't Let The Sun Go Down On Me" by Elton John, cut in over a Christmas song.
-The call letters were changed to WKSL as part of the flip, which followed twelve hours of stunting with a loop of song clips and sound blurbs centered around the word "Kiss," incorporating the WFMX/WMKS stunt from earlier that year into a longer loop.
+The call letters were changed to WKSL as part of the flip, which followed twelve hours of stunting with a loop of song clips and sound blurbs centered around the word "Kiss", incorporating the stunt from earlier that year that was heard on Greensboro sister station WFMX/WMKS into a longer loop.

-In 2010, WKSL's musical direction evolved from Rhythmic AC to Rhythmic Top 40, with most of the recurrents being phased out in favor of more current Rhythmic Pop/Dance hits.
+In 2010, WKSL's musical direction evolved from rhythmic AC to Rhythmic Top 40, with most of the recurrents being phased out in favor of more current Rhythmic Pop/Dance hits.
 The move was seen as a response to competition from new Rhythmic Top 40 simulcasts WWPL/WPLW.
 By November 2010, Mediabase moved WKSL to the CHR/Rhythmic panel as a result of the changes in its presentation.
 By fall 2011, WKSL was the only rhythmic contemporary station in the Raleigh/Durham area following the WPLW/WWPL transition to Mainstream CHR.